RubiconDeFi/rubi-bots/README.md

 ## Further Reading
 - Learn more about [MarketAids](https://docs.rubicon.finance/protocol/rubicon-market/market-aid)
-- Different [trading strategies] supported
+- Learn more about the [Rubicon protocol](https://docs.rubicon.finance)
-- Different [bots] supported
+- View the rest of our [codebase](https://github.com/RubiconDeFi/rubi-protocol-v2)

 ## Risk Disclaimers